buda-base/lds-pdi/API.md

 curl --data "L_NAME=(\"mkhan chen\" AND (\"'od zer\" OR \"ye shes\"))&LG_NAME=bo-x-ewts&I_LIM=100" http://purl.bdrc.io/query/table/Res_byName
 ```

-When called in `POST`, the endpoint only accepts and produces JSON.
+When called in `POST`, the endpoint only accepts JSON and produces `JSON or XML` (*when the format parameter is set to xml in the Request JSON body*).

 #### Controling the output